Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems: INTRODUCTION

-The accretion process of BHs may lead to various vibrant astrophysical phenomena over a wide range of radiation bands through converting the gravitational energy of falling matters or rotational energy of BHs into energetic particles.
-Presence of powerful jets is tightly correlated with the accretion state and may usually be an indication of high accretion rate and efficient extraction of BH's rotational energy\cite{BZ77, Fender06}.
+The accretion process of BHs may lead to various astrophysical phenomena over a wide range of radiation bands through converting the gravitational energy of falling matters or rotational energy of BHs into energetic particles.
+Presence of powerful jets is tightly correlated with the accretion state and may usually be an indication of high accretion rate and efficient extraction of BHs' rotational energy\cite{BZ77, Fender06}.
 Accreting BHs have long been suggested as efficient {accelerators of particles exceeding 100\,TeV}\cite{Aharonian98_jet, Sudoh20, Khangulyan24}, but it is not clear how much is their contribution to the measured cosmic ray (CR) flux.
-Gamma-ray emissions are usually considered as an effective probe of energetic particle acceleration processes.
-While UHE photons from activities of accreting supermassive BHs in the distant universe (i.e., active galactic nuclei, AGN) cannot be detected due to severe absorption by the extragalactic background light and the cosmic microwave background (CMB) permeating the universe, Galactic microquasars provide us with an opportunity to look closely into the acceleration of high-energy particles in BH-jet systems.
+Gamma-ray emission is widely considered as an effective probe of energetic particle acceleration processes\cite{Bosch-Ramon09}.
+While UHE photons from activities of accreting supermassive BHs in the distant universe (i.e., active galactic nuclei, AGN) cannot be detected due to severe absorption by the extragalactic background light and the cosmic microwave background (CMB) permeating the universe, Galactic microquasars\cite{Mirabel99_review, Remillard06} provide us with an opportunity to look closely into the acceleration of high-energy particles in BH-jet systems.

-Among about dozens of BH-jet systems identified in the Milky Way thus far, only a few of them have been detected in high-energy (HE, energy above 0.1\,GeV) and very-high-energy (VHE, energy above 0.1\,TeV) gamma-ray bands: previous observations detected sporadic HE gamma-ray emissions\cite{Sabatini10, Malyshev13, Zanin16} and hour-scale TeV flares\cite{MAGIC07_X1} from Cygnus X-1; Individual HE flares were reported from V404 Cygni\cite{Loh16, Piano17, Xing21} although the validity of these results was challenged by a later independent analysis\cite{Harvey21}; A tentative VHE flare was reported from GRS~1915+105\cite{HEGRA98}.
-So far, only one microquasar, SS~433, has been unambiguously detected up to a few tens of TeV energy\cite{bordas15,HAWC18_SS433,sun19, xing19, LiJ20, HESS24_SS433}, implying acceleration of $\sim 100\,$TeV electrons.
+Among dozens of BH-jet systems identified in the Milky Way thus far, only a few of them have been detected in high-energy (HE; energy above 0.1\,GeV) and very-high-energy (VHE; energy above 0.1\,TeV) gamma-ray bands: previous observations detected sporadic HE gamma-ray emission\cite{Sabatini10, Malyshev13, Zanin16} and {hints of} hour-scale TeV flares\cite{MAGIC07_X1} from Cygnus X-1; Individual HE flares were reported from V404 Cygni\cite{Loh16, Piano17, Xing21} although the validity of these results was challenged by a later independent analysis\cite{Harvey21}; A hint of a VHE flare was reported from GRS~1915+105\cite{HEGRA98} { and a possible GeV gamma-ray counterpart of the microquasar was discovered recently\cite{Marti-Devesa2025}}.
+So far, two microquasars, SS~433\cite{bordas15,HAWC18_SS433,sun19, HESS24_SS433} and V4641~Sgr\cite{HAWC24}, have been unambiguously detected up to several tens of TeV and to 200\,TeV respectively, implying acceleration of $\sim 100\,$TeV and $\sim 1\,$PeV particles.